All About CBD Oils

 How do I use CBD Oil?

 When it comes to CBD oils, there are several methods of ingestion that have been helpful for patients.
 The first method is to ingest the CBD oil orally.
 CBD oils may come with a dropper or even in capsule form, making oral ingestion quite simple.
 The capsules also allow for the patient to easily monitor their dosage.
 Many patients find that beginning with 25mg capsules is a good starting-point.
 These capsules, when taken orally, can take up to an hour to take effect.
 Oils may also come in a bottle with a dropper, allowing patients to measure their dosage and apply the oil right below their tongue, allowing the CBD to be absorbed directly into the bloodstream.
 Other individuals choose to ingest their CBD oil in edibles, which can be an easy introduction to patients who are new to CBD oil.

 What's the difference between CBD Tincture and CBD Oil?

 The first notable difference is in the base of these extracts.
 CBD oil utilizes either the CBD as the base, or MCT oil as a diluent, whereas with a tincture, alcohol acts as the base substance.
 Oils, however, can be ingested through vaping, as well as orally or sublingually.
 Tinctures cannot be inhaled.
-That being said, both products present the same medical and therapeutic benefits.

 Are CBD and Hemp Seed Oil the Same?